MrSleeps/FrigateTimelapser/README.md

 Generating the timelapse takes some time, it's not an instant thing.
 Obviously the faster the host system is the quicker it will be.

-It's very much written for my needs and as such will have bugs (and zero error checking), suggestions/problems in "Issues" here on Github.
+It's very much written for my needs and as such will have bugs (and very little error checking), suggestions/problems in "Issues" here on Github.